-Huge Backstage Heat on Ric Flair After Making Unpopular Comments About Finn Balor
+Huge Backstage Heat On Ric Flair After Making Unpopular Comments About Finn Balor

 The Nature Boy isn’t cutting to Finn Balor, but he favors WWE Superstars who have proven track record as top guys at the main event level in WWE.
 The comments that must have set many WWE fans off were about “a cruiserweight” main eventing the grandest stage of them all.
 Flair revealed during the Wrestlecon kickoff party that the backlash against him for that comment has taken him out of the podcast business for good.

 Apparently, WWE officials had some serious heat with Ric Flair saying that about Finn Balor, who is one of WWE’s newest babyfaces.
 It’s unclear if some people were upset about Flair trying to sway fans against Finn or if it was another issue, but there was definitely a lot of heat on Flair after making those comments.
-Many people are calling out him because for all his accomplishments, Ric Flair never main evented Wrestlemania.
+Many people are calling him out because for all his accomplishments, Ric Flair never main-evented Wrestlemania.

 If you get into what he said about Finn Balor, Flair is saying that Finn Balor is too small to be considered a true main event star.
 It’s no secret that professional wrestling needs to have some suspension of disbelief to fully enjoy certain matches or feuds.
 Goldberg vs. Brock Lesnar is a classic example of two heavyweights at the top of their game.
 However, it’s also about talent vs. physicality, which is where Balor comes into play.